Neurofibrillary tangle

-Neurofibrillary tangles (NFTs) are aggregates of hyperphosphorylated tau protein that are most commonly known as a primary biomarker of Alzheimer's disease.
-Their presence is also found in numerous other diseases known as tauopathies.
-Little is known about their exact relationship to the different pathologies.
+Neurofibrillary tangles (NFTs) are intracellular aggregates of hyperphosphorylated tau protein that are most commonly known as a primary biomarker of Alzheimer's disease.
+NFTs also are present in numerous other diseases known collectively as tauopathies.
+Little is known about their exact relationship to the different pathologies, but it is typically recognized that tauopathy is an important factor in the pathogenesis of several neurodegenerative diseases.